Shahala-k/EduCationalChatAgent/README.md

 # EduHelperAgent - Laravel Educational Chatbot

 ## Description
-EduHelperAgent is a simple educational chatbot built using Laravel 10.
+EduHelperAgent is a simple educational chatbot built using Laravel and LarAgent package.
 It helps school students learn basic topics in a friendly and controlled way.

 ## Supported Topics